kulakarla/pipedrive_test/README.md

 func `GetMetrics` returns the current metrics of all the endpoints

-func `UpdateMetrics` is used for updating the latency metric for given endpoint
+func `UpdateLatencyAndTotalRequestsMetrics` is used for updating the latency and total request metrics for given endpoint

-func `UpdateDuration` is used for updating the duration and total requests metrics for given endpoint
+func `UpdateDuration` is used for updating the duration metric for given endpoint

 func `ResetMetrics` is an utility tool for reseting the metrics, used for testing purposes